LukasDCode/All-You-Can-Creep/project/README.md

 ### Unity environment
 - We use the unity version 2019.4.16f1.
+- An mlagents on release branch 12
-- Open the worm dynamic scene, delete all worms, but the first and build it for your operating system withing the folder `Unity/` and name `worm_single_environment`.
+- Open the worm dynamic scene, delete all worms but the first and build it for your operating system withing the folder `Unity/` and name `worm_single_environment`.

 ### MLFlow
 - We use mlflow to track params, measures, create graphs and upload model artifacts.